-Stock futures rally as America awaits Election Day results
+Stock futures seek direction as Florida polls close

 Major averages recorded their best Election Day since 2008

-Stock futures gained Tuesday evening as Americans await the results of the 2020 election.
+Stock futures gave up their early gains Tuesday evening as the key battleground state of Florida, which will set the stage for the 2020 election, nears a result.

 Continue Reading Below